insightsengineering/teal.code/README.md

 `teal.code` is an R library providing tools to store code and an execution environment associated with it.
 The features
 include:

-* an object `qenv` for storing code and an execution environment which integrates well with `shiny reactives` for use in `shiny` applications whose outputs require reproducibility (i.e. the code used to generate them)
+* an object `qenv` for storing code and an execution environment that integrates well with `shiny reactives` for use in `shiny` applications whose outputs require reproducibility (i.e. the code used to generate them)
 * ability to chain and join `qenv` objects together to provide fine-grained control over executed code
 * automatic error and warning handling for executed code

-`teal.code` also ships a [`shiny`](https://shiny.posit.co/) module that helps inspect the stored code as well as messages, warnings and error messages resulting from evaluation via `shiny` web application.
+`teal.code` also ships a [`shiny`](https://shiny.posit.co/) module that helps inspect the stored code as well as messages, warnings, and error messages resulting from evaluation via `shiny` web application.

 ## Installation